 Immigration officials can serve you in both English and French.
 When you are entering Canada, have these documents ready:

-• HRSDC confirmation letter ("LMO") that was provided to you by Queen's.
-This is not applicable for CRC, CERC, and Post-Doctoral Fellowship appointments as well as for American, Mexican and Chilean nationals who are entering under NAFTA or CCFTA.
+• ESDC/Service Canada confirmation letter (LMIA) that was provided to you by Queen's.
+This is not applicable to CRC, CERC, and Post-Doctoral Fellowship appointments as well as for American, Mexican and Chilean nationals who are entering under NAFTA or CCFTA.

 • Your offer of employment from Queen's.

 • Valid passport and visa, if issued.
 NOTE: visas will only be issued to the expiry date of the passport.
 Generally, newly appointed Queen's faculty have been issued work permits for a four year period or, in case of a time limited appointment, to the end date of the appointment.

 • Evidence of your education and professional credentials as noted on the LMIA letter Annex page - originals are required.

 • Appropriate travel documentation for all accompanying family members, including marriage certificate/birth certificates for children, or Declaration from non-accompanying parent/guardian for minors immigrating to Canada.

 Important: Be sure to ask the immigration official to add accompanying dependents to the work permit or documentation of the person who has legal guardianship.
 If they are not listed, you may encounter difficulties with school registration and health insurance registration.

 The Canadian Border Services Agency provides information and regulations regarding moving goods into the country.